-Absolutely new in the field of music education in Italy, our Post-graduate specialist courses in music performance offer two years of training in solo piano, solo contemporary piano, viola, violin, cello and guitar, and are recognised by the MIUR (Ministry for Education, Universities and Research).
-The first 2-year course ( 2019/21) is currently in progress in Pinerolo, Torino e Banna.
+Absolutely new in the field of music education in Italy, our Post-graduate specialist courses in music performance offer two years of training in solo piano, solo contemporary piano, violin and cello, and are recognised by the MIUR (Ministry for Education, Universities and Research).

 Each course offers:

-- Individual instrument lessons, generally held monthly, which are grouped into modules and taught by several teachers in order to guarantee a high level of specialist training.
+- Individual instrument lessons, generally held monthly (also on line), which are grouped into modules and taught by several teachers in order to guarantee a high level of specialist training.
 Therefore, it is not possible for applicants to choose a single teacher with whom they wish to study.
 Students are encouraged to attend the individual instrument lessons of other students as auditors.
-The academic year begins in November and finishes in June.
-Taught courses for the year 2019/2020 follow this calendar of lessons.

-- Group lessons in analysis, and history of music, chamber music, law and the music business,which will be held in residential sessions.
-The first 2-year course (2019/21) is currently in progress at Tenuta Banna in Poirino, in partnership with the Fondazione Spinola-Banna per l’Arte foundation on these dates:
+- Group lessons in analysis, and history of music, law and the music business, which will be held preferably in residential sessions.
+These lessons may also be conducted, totally or in part, in distance learning mode.

 Compulsory attendance (80%) for courses on the study programme.
 The Management of the Accademia reserves the right to modify the previously established calendar of lessons subsequent to force majeure events (e.g. pandemic)